 AI supports molecular pathologists by analyzing complex biological data, including:

-- Mutation patterns: AI-driven tools examine DNA sequences to detect mutations linked to neurological disorders, such as genetic mutations in amyotrophic lateral sclerosis (ALS), Huntington’s disease, and Parkinson’s disease.
+- Mutation patterns: AI-driven tools analyze DNA sequences to identify mutations associated with neurological disorders, including genetic mutations in amyotrophic lateral sclerosis (ALS), Huntington’s disease, and Parkinson’s disease.

 - RNA sequencing analysis: AI models process transcriptomic data to identify differentially expressed genes in neurological conditions like multiple sclerosis (MS) and Alzheimer’s disease (AD).